Tong Wang

 How do phages infect moving bacteria?

-In the past, studies of phage infection in space focused on what happens in bacterial lawns or biofilms.
-Those studies shed light on how phages attack non-motile bacteria.
+In the past, studies of phage infection in space focused on how phages attack non-motile bacteria.
 How do phages infect chemotactic bacteria?
 To study this question, Derek Ping, an undergraduate student from the lab of Prof. Seppe Kuehn, performed experiments by inoculating the chemotactic E. coli cells together with their phage P1vir at the center of an agar plate with a rich medium (see the YouTube video).
 In the YouTube video, the outermost bright rings are dense bacterial populations that are migrating at about half a centimeter per hour.
 However, at the center of the colony, there is a darkened area, about 6cm in diameter, which he showed resulted from the collapse of the bacterial population due to phage lysis.
 Further, at the center of the colony, we observed a dense region due to the rise of resistant bacteria.

 We sought to understand how the phage could create the large central region of the colony where the bacterial population had collapsed.
 Existing theories based on studies with non-motile bacteria showed that phage could not move over such large distances (centimeters) in such short periods of time (hours) without being actively transported.
 Therefore, we speculated that the phages travel along with migrating bacteria either during the latent period of infection or while attached to the cell prior to injection.
 To test this hypothesis, I built a mathematical model that included the ability of phages to “hitchhike” with migrating bacteria.
-The model confirmed our hypothesis.
-This study can be found here.
+The model confirmed our hypothesis, providing a new perspective on phage-bacterial interactions within moving bacterial colonies.

 Besides, I studied the ecological and evolutionary dynamics influenced by interactions within microbial communities: